Pushkar2307/CNN-Footwear-Image-Classifier/Readme.md

 UT Zappos50K (UT-Zap50K) is a large shoe dataset consisting of 50,025 catalog images collected from Zappos.com.
 The images are divided into 4 major categories — shoes, sandals, slippers, and boots — followed by functional types and individual brands.

-#Languages and Libraries used
+# Languages and Libraries used

-Python
+Python3
+Keras
+Numpy
+Pandas